-A really good way to keep down food costs to make something in large amounts; like spaghetti bolognese, lasagne, stew, etc. Then keep it in the fridge and eat it throughout the week.
-Coking like this saves time, effort, money on utilities, and money on food.
+A really good way to keep down food costs is to cook in bulk on one day, and then keep it in the fridge and eat it throughout the week.
+Cooking like this saves time, effort, money on utilities, and money on food.

-I appreciate that some people hate the idea of this, or that they feel they’re not in a positon to be able to guarantee that they’re going to be home all week to eat the food they made!
+Some people hate the idea of this, and others may not be in the positon to guarantee they’re going to be home all week to eat the food they made!
 If you get on well with your housemates a really good fix for this can be doing a round robin.
 Once a week one of you cooks dinner for the whole house.
 This can be a great money and time saver, and it also means quality time with your mates!

 7. Get smart with your appliances

-Maybe I’m preaching to the choir, but using economy cycles on your washing machine and dishwasher savers money on water and electricity.
+Maybe we're preaching to the choir, but using economy cycles on your washing machine and dishwasher savers money on water and electricity.

 Check out Pocket-Lint for a run down on the best apps you can get.
-I’d recommend nominating your most responsible housemate to have this app on their phone if I was you.
-Giving the power to everyone could be dangerous!
+We'd recommend nominating your most responsible housemate to have this app on their phone, giving the power to everyone could be dangerous!

 Don’t leave stuff on standby.
 Again, sounds obvious, but everybody does it.
 TV’s, computers, xbox’s, anything you can think of.
 It’s not so bad if it’s only one person, but if there are six of you living in a house then that electricity bill starts to rack up.

 At the beginning of each academic year look into new deals for your amenities.
 Companies often post new great deals for students at this time of year as they know this is when the academic year starts.

 Bear in mind that even if you can’t find a new or better deal (or if you can but you can’t be bothered to switch), a lot of companies will match deals offered by competitors or give you loyalty discounts; you just need to phone them up to discuss it and tell them you’re thinking of leaving.